 It’s the twenty-first century and Ethiopia, in the global consciousness, is shedding its history of drought, famine, and war.
 It’s doing so by embracing the heritage and potential of its defining crop, coffee, a plant first accounted for in legend more than three thousand years ago and that now ranks among the world’s ten most-valued commodities.
 Coffee Story: Ethiopia is the recounting of that process: a visual and narrative tale of opportunity, resources, education, and tradition.

 Author Majka Burhardt’s prose weaves its way into the fabric of the Ethiopian coffee story with precision, humility, and curiosity.
 The result is both informative and illuminating.
 Ethiopia’s coffee story unfolds through photos, vignettes, and extended captions that allow easy entry onto any page.
 Coffee Story: Ethiopia also transcends the bean itself to explore Ethiopia’s larger landscape and peoples.

-With elegant photography by Travis Horn, treasured images from Helmut Horn, and original artwork by illustrator Molly Holmberg, Coffee Story: Ethiopia proves an invaluable addition to the library of the coffee professional, the coffee consumer, and anyone interested in this ancient plant and in exploring Ethiopia’s territories and lore.
+With elegant photography by Travis Horn and original artwork by illustrator Molly Holmberg, Coffee Story: Ethiopia proves an invaluable addition to the library of the coffee professional, the coffee consumer, and anyone interested in this ancient plant and in exploring Ethiopia’s territories and lore.